momentohq/momento-python-redis-client/README.template.md

 To run these examples, you will need a Momento auth token.
 You can generate one using the [Momento Console](https://console.gomomento.com).

-The examples will utilize your auth token via the environment variable `MOMENTO_AUTH_TOKEN` you set.
+The examples will utilize the auth token via an environment variable `MOMENTO_AUTH_TOKEN` that you set.

 ### Basic example

-In the [`examples/`](./examples/) directory, you will find a simple CLI app that does some basic sets and gets on string.
+In the [`examples/`](./examples/) directory, you will find a simple CLI app, `basic.py`, that does some basic sets and gets on strings.
 It uses the Momento Redis client by default, but you can also pass a '-r' flag on the command line to use a Redis client instead to verify that the two clients are functioning identically.
 You may also pass a '-h <hostname>' flag and/or a '-p <port>' flag to specify a specific host and port for the Redis client.
 By default, `localhost` and `6379` are used.